yinxusen/SHIHbot/README.md

 The code is adapted for SHIHbot.

 1. code.conf is the conf file for the URL of the NPCEditor.
+Substitute the URL with your own one.

+2. For stability, download a new ngrok binary file from its [home page](https://ngrok.com) according to your OS.

 # A Simple Facebook Messenger Bot